AROID: Improving Adversarial Robustness Through Online Instance-Wise Data Augmentation: Related Work

 Composite augmentations by design have many hyperparameters to optimize.
-Most previous works, as well as the pioneering AutoAugment \cite{cubuk_autoaugment_2019}, tackled this issue using automated machine learning (AutoML).
-DA policies were optimized towards maximizing validation accuracy \cite{cubuk_autoaugment_2019, lin_online_2019, li_differentiable_2020, liu_direct_2021}, maximizing training loss \cite{zhang_adversarial_2020} or matching the distribution density between the original and augmented data \cite{lim_fast_2019, hataya_faster_2020}.
+Most previous works, as well as the pioneering AutoAugment \citep{cubuk_autoaugment_2019}, tackled this issue using automated machine learning (AutoML).
+DA policies were optimized towards maximizing validation accuracy \citep{cubuk_autoaugment_2019, lin_online_2019, li_differentiable_2020, liu2021direct}, maximizing training loss \citep{zhang_adversarial_2020} or matching the distribution density between the original and augmented data \citep{lim_fast_2019, hataya_faster_2020}.
 Optimization here is particularly challenging since DA operations are usually non-differentiable.
-Major solutions seek to estimate the gradient of DA learning objective w.r.t. the policy generator or DA operations using, e.g., policy gradient methods \cite{cubuk_autoaugment_2019, zhang_adversarial_2020, lin_online_2019} or reparameterization trick \cite{li_differentiable_2020, hataya_faster_2020}.
-Alternative optimization techniques include Bayesian optimization \cite{lim_fast_2019} and population-based training \cite{ho_population_2019}.
-Noticeably, several works like RandAugment \cite{cubuk_randaugment_2020} and TrivialAugment \cite{muller_trivialaugment_2021} found that if the augmentation space and schedule were appropriately designed, competitive results could be achieved using a simple hyperparameter grid search or fixed hyperparameters.
-This implies that in standard training these advanced yet complicated methods may not be necessary.
+Major solutions seek to estimate the gradient of DA learning objective w.r.t. the policy generator or DA operations using, e.g., policy gradient methods \citep{cubuk_autoaugment_2019, zhang_adversarial_2020, lin_online_2019} or reparameterization trick \citep{li_differentiable_2020, hataya_faster_2020}.
+Alternative optimization techniques include Bayesian optimization \citep{lim_fast_2019} and population-based training \citep{ho_population_2019}.
+Noticeably, several works like RandAugment \citep{cubuk_randaugment_2020} and TrivialAugment \citep{muller2021trivialaugment} found that if the augmentation space and schedule were appropriately designed, competitive results could be achieved using a simple hyperparameter grid search or fixed hyperparameters.
+This implies that in ST these advanced yet complicated methods may not be necessary.
 However, it remains an open question if simple search can still match these advanced optimization methods in AT.
-Our method is the first automated DA approach specific for AT.
+Besides, instance-wise DA strategy was also explored in \cite{cheung_adaaug_2022,miao_learning_2023} for ST. Our method is the first automated DA approach specific for AT.
 We follow the line of policy gradient methods to enable learning DA policies.
-A key distinction here is that our policy learning objective is designed to guide the learning of DA policies towards improved robustness for AT, while the objective of the above methods is to increase accuracy for standard training.
+A key distinction here is that our policy learning objective is designed to guide the learning of DA policies towards improved robustness for AT, while the objective of the above methods is to increase accuracy for ST.